The Week in Pictures: Sept. tk - Oct. 3

 At least 14 people were injured when the bridge smashed down on fishing vessels and sent a petrol tanker plummeting into the water.

-Renne Zellweger arrives for the European premiere of "Judy" in London on Sept.
+Renee Zellweger arrives for the European premiere of "Judy" on Sept.
 30.

 A seal named "Lotte" swims at the zoo in Rostock, northeastern Germany, on Sept.
 27.

-The Aurora Borealis illuminates the sky in Ivalo of Lapland, Finland, on Sept.
+The aurora borealis illuminates the sky in Ivalo in Finland's Lapland region on Sept.
 27.